 Cholee is a stay-at-home mom who enjoys creating family and budget-friendly recipes from scratch.

 The perfect summer side dish can be yours in as little as 90 minutes.
-Learn how to make the best restaurant-quality coleslaw at home with this simple recipe.
-This dish pairs perfectly with barbecues, picnics, church potlucks, holidays, or any family gathering.
+Learn how to make the best restaurant-quality coleslaw at home with this simple recipe; it pairs perfectly with barbecues, picnics, church potlucks, holidays, or any family gathering.
+My family loves it and often requests it for gatherings.

 This "salad" has the perfect coleslaw taste and texture.
-It's creamy with a hint of sweetness and a nice tangy crunchy bite; you can't go wrong with this ideal blend of flavors.
-This coleslaw tastes like something you would get from a restaurant—you simply cannot go wrong with this recipe.
-I made this for Easter and didn’t have any to take back home with me.
-My family loves this coleslaw and often requests it for family holiday gatherings and barbeques.
+It's creamy with a hint of sweetness and a nice tangy, crunchy bite—and it tastes like something you would get from a restaurant.
+You simply cannot go wrong with this recipe.

 |Prep time||Ready in||Yields|